 Man o’ War Bay and Durdle Door, as seen from the high ground between them.

 The sweeping beach at Durdle Door was once three coves.
-Despite a lack of facilities, over 200,000 walkers use the path between here and Lulworth Cove, making it one of the busiest stretches on the entire South West Coast Path.
+Despite a lack of facilities, over two hundred thousand walkers use the path between here and Lulworth Cove each year, making it one of the busiest stretches on the entire South West Coast Path.
 Durdle Door is one of the most photographed landmarks along the Jurassic Coast.
 This rock arch in the sea was formed as the softer rocks were eroded away behind the hard limestone, allowing the sea to punch through them.
 Eventually the arch will collapse to leave a sea stack.

 Des’ view of the beach as a stress reliever.

-On the waterline at Durdle Door in West Lulworth, on a bright day.
+By the water at Durdle Door in West Lulworth on a bright day.